Cultural depictions of spiders: Games and toys

 Giant spiders appear in several role-playing games, such as Lolth, the Spider Queen of Dungeons & Dragons, and the first edition of Warcraft, where spiders are described as being "of staggering size—perhaps 15 feet around—with great furred body."
 Lolth is the main goddess of the dark elves.
 Their strongly matriarchal society is also in line with the real world female spiders who consume males during, or after copulation.

-In video games, spiders or spider-shaped foes are common, such as the Metroid series where the trilogy's antagonist, Metroid Prime, has a spiderlike Metroid as her primary physical form.
+In video games, spiders or spider-shaped foes are common, such as the Metroid series where the Prime trilogy's antagonist, Metroid Prime, has a spiderlike Metroid as her primary physical form.
 This trilogy also includes the Ing, antagonists of Echoes, whose warrior forms resemble five-legged spiders.
 Atlach-Nacha is an H-game centered on a spiderlike demoness disguising herself as a human.
 In The Legend of Zelda series, giant spiders are a frequent foe.
 In particular, Ocarina of Time features large spiders named Skulltulas, and Twilight Princess has an enormous spider boss.
 Monster Hunter 4 introduced monster a called the Nerscylla, described in game as a "Temnoceran," based on the Chelicerate subphylum of arthropods, along with its subspecies, the Shrouded Nerscylla.
 An anthropomorphic spiderlike creature based on Little Miss Muffet named Muffet is featured in the 2015 video game Undertale.
 Giant spiders appear as hostile enemies in The Elder Scrolls V: Skyrim which were quickly modded into bears by the players.
-Creatures resembling spiders are common in the pikmin series (either called Long Legs or Dweevil), however these only have 4 legs.
+Creatures resembling spiders are common in the Pikmin series (either called Long Legs or Dweevil), however these only have 4 legs.

 In the Lego toyline Bionicle series, the Visorak horde is a species consisting of six spiderlike breeds.
 They are created by the Brotherhood of Makuta to conquer islands; they possess mutagenic venom and spin sticky green webs.
 In the Transformers franchise, Tarantulas and Blackarachnia are both Predacons that turn into giant spiders.